xgurnoorkaursidhu/Induction-Report/README.md

 physics and math to life  through fun , simplified experiments and demostrations

-11 am to 1 pm - Expert lecture by Dr priya darshni madam on " Universal human values"- Auditorium Dr. Priya darshni  continued with " Universal human values "-1 enriching young minds with clarity and purpose tells how  happiness come to life
+11 am to 1 pm - Expert lecture by Dr priya darshni madam on " Universal human values"- Auditorium Dr. Priya darshni  continued with " Universal human values "-1 enriching young minds with clarity and purpose .
+(tells how  happiness come to life )

+chief guest : s.
+Gurcharan singh grewal, Secretary - SGPC  encouraged students with his motivating  words.

+Interactive  discussion session followed , where students reflected on their English  and math proficiency  test result from day 2

+2pm we leave the college